Predictors of Upward Mobility for Fresno, California

 Comparing Fresno Race and Ethnicities over Time

-Notes: The charts above show the racial and ethnic breakdown of Fresno City and Fresno County from the 2008-2012, 2013-2017, and 2018-2022 5-year American Community Survey data.
-2018-2022 data is the most recently available data at the time of the dashboard’s creation.
+Notes: The charts above show the racial and ethnic breakdown of Fresno City and Fresno County from the 2008-2012, 2013-2017, and 2019-2023 5-year American Community Survey data.
+2019-2023 data is the most recently available data at the time of the dashboard’s most recent update.
 The subgroups shown are identified by the Census.
 We include Hmong, Asian Indian, and Mexican because they compose a large share of Fresno’s population and because they are reliable (see below for more details).

 The Boosting Upward Mobility framework includes a “Descriptive Representation” predictor which is defined as the “[r]atio of the share of local elected officials of a racial or ethnic group to the share of residents of the same racial or ethnic group.”
 Instead of collecting demographic information from elected officials, this dashboard shows a more detailed racial and ethnic breakdown of Fresno.
 You can a list see Fresno (county)’s elected officials here and learn more about them at the county registrar website.